SummerOfBitcoin/code-challenge-2024-srikanth-iyengar/SOLUTION.md

     }
 }
 ```
-4. To verify that the serialization of transaction is correct I hashed the txid and matched it with the filename.
+4. To verify that the serialization of the transaction is correct I hashed the txid and matched it with the filename.
 ```rust
 let mut txs: Vec<Transaction> = get_txs();
 txs.iter_mut().for_each(|tx| {